 Artists who choose to paint with oils understand the nature of this paint.
 Because oil paintings frequently consist of layer upon layer of color, the drying process is lengthy.
 So, while waiting for your oil painting to dry, consider some other things you can do with the leftover paint.

 Oil paint does dry but it takes more time than watercolor paint.
 One layer of oil paint can take up to six hours to dry.
 Placing the painting in a cardboard box and sitting it in the sun will dry the paint faster.
-The paint surface also influences the drying time as wood driesOpens in a new tab. quicker than metal.
+The paint surface also influences the drying time as wood dries quicker than metal.

 Oil paint is durable and can create multi-tone paintings unlike other paint types.
 Keep reading to learn creative ways to use leftover oil paint for new projects.
 Don’t despair if the paint takes a while to dry because the final product will be amazing.